shaonl/shaonweb2/content/home/projects.md

 <br>
 <small>This chapter provides a brief overview of social norms conceptual/theoretical approaches used in the field of sexual and reproductive health, followed by an illustration of intervention approaches targeted at different socioecological levels. </small>

 Snowden, B., <b>Lahiri, S.</b>, Dutton, R., & Morton, L. Achieving and Sustaining Change Through Capacity Building Train-the-Trainer Health Initiatives in Low- and Middle-Income Countries: A Systematic Review.
-Under review at the <i>Global Health: Science and Practice</i>.
+Under review at the <i>The Journal of Continuing Education in the Health Professions</i>.
 <br>
 <small>This study systematically reviews the evidence for sustainable and effective training approaches for global health intervention cadres. </small>